I have gone back to that night, studied the seconds of every minute like a jeweler examining the facets in a gemstone, and found nothing, not a clue.

 By two o’clock, I had mentally cleaned my closet without making a decision.
 The blue and the black no longer appealed to me.
 I got out of bed and checked on the children.
 When I looked in your study and you weren’t there, I went downstairs.
 There was a hum, the noise of a running engine.
 It was coming from the garage.
 I opened the door and found you.
 You had taken care of the garbage first.

-Click the Payhip button to get Realities, which is easy to download for ALL ereaders, for a 20% discount ($3.99).
-It is on Barnes & Noble, Kobo, and Apple for $4.99.
+Click the Payhip button to get Realities, which is easy to download for ALL ereaders.
+The Payhip coupon code for 25% off is MARIAN25.
+Realities is on Barnes & Noble, Kobo, and Apple for $4.99.

 PAYHIP APPLE NOOK KOBO